-MCF would like to thank Gateway Classic Cars for the images reproduced here
+MCF thanks Gateway Classic Cars for images provided here

 click on any image to see a larger picturre